 What's New & What's Next in Kansas City's Museums

-Never ones to remain stagnant, Kansas City’s cultural institutions have been hard at work preparing for a bright and busy 2021.
-Here’s a look at all that’s new in the year ahead.
+Never ones to remain stagnant, Kansas City’s cultural institutions have been keeping 2023 bright and busy.
+Here’s a look at what remains in the year.

-KC’s rich history will take center stage at the Kansas City Museum, reopening this fall in the historic Northeast area after a massive renovation to its 1910 mansion home.
-Five new exhibit galleries will take visitors on a collection of stories that reflect the city’s evolution and spirit, ranging from American Indian life and the Lewis & Clark Expedition to the role of neighborhoods and the introduction of KC jazz.
+After a six-month closure in early 2023, the Kansas City Museum in the historic Northeast area is reopened to the public.
+A four-year long renovation came to fruition in 2021, giving the 1910 mansion five new exhibit galleries that take visitors on a collection of stories that reflect the city’s evolution and spirit, ranging from Native American life and the Lewis & Clark Expedition to the role of neighborhoods and the introduction of KC jazz.